 To show the value of the product, you must know what you’re talking about.
 Don’t be one of those affiliates who just copy one of the banners and paste it on their social media.
 And simply wait for the sales to come.

 You can also try to stand out by focusing on aspects of the product that others haven’t covered.
-For example, we have a large affiliate base at Supermetrics but we don’t have many content-based affiliates creating video content.
+For example, we have a large partner base at Supermetrics but we don’t have many content-based affiliate partners creating video content.
 We have several connectors that lack any video reviews or tutorials.
 Tapping into this potential could be worth considering (just a hint).

 Affiliate funnels for different marketing channels